On the Role of Fiducial Structures in Minisuperspace Reduction and Quantum Fluctuations in LQC

-The paper is organised as follows.~Sec.~\ref{Sec:Warmupscalarfield} and \ref{Sec:homogscalarfieldquantisation} are respectively devoted to the classical symmetry-reduction of a scalar field theory and the canonical quantisation of the resulting (family of) homogeneous theories.~In Sec.~\ref{Sec:Comsology}, we move then to present the classical set-up used for the gravitational case with a minimally coupled real massless scalar field and the implementation of the symmetry-reduction constraints.~The quantisation of the resulting homogeneous and isotropic cosmological theories is discussed in Sec.~\ref{Sec:QuantumCosmology} where also the consequences for the uncertainty relations and quantum fluctuations are analysed.~Sec.~\ref{sec:outlook} is divided in two parts.~The first is devoted to the symmetry-reduction of the quantum scalar field, while the second to outlining the inclusion of inhomogeneities in our classical formulation.~We close then in Sec.~\ref{sec:conclusion} with a summary and discussion of the results, and an outlook on future directions.~Two appendices complement the main body of the paper and respectively contain the details of the mode decomposition (App.~\ref{app:modedecomposition}) and the computation of the scaling properties of semiclassical states in LQC (App.~\ref{app:CS}).
+The rest of the paper is organised as follows.~Sec.~\ref{Sec:Warmupscalarfield} and \ref{Sec:homogscalarfieldquantisation} are respectively devoted to the classical symmetry-reduction of a scalar field theory and the canonical quantisation of the resulting (family of) homogeneous theories.~In Sec.~\ref{sec:symredscalarQFT}, we discuss a quantum reduction procedure for the massive scalar quantum field theory and identify a subsector of the full QFT where the results and scaling behaviours determined in the ``first reduced, then quantised'' $V_o$-labeled quantum minisuperspace theories are reproduced.~The conditions for this to hold true with good approximation are also spelled out and agree with the classical results obtained by comparing the classically symmetry-reduced and the full theory dynamics.~In Sec.~\ref{Sec:Comsology}, we move then to present the classical set-up used for the gravitational case with a minimally coupled real massless scalar field and the implementation of the symmetry-reduction constraints.~The quantisation of the resulting homogeneous and isotropic cosmological theories is discussed in Sec.~\ref{Sec:QuantumCosmology} where also the consequences for the uncertainty relations and quantum fluctuations are analysed.~The inclusion of the first inhomogeneous modes is reported in Sec.~\ref{outlook:beyondhom}.~We close then in Sec.~\ref{sec:conclusion} with a summary and discussion of the results, and an outlook on future directions.~Two appendices complement the main body of the paper and respectively contain the details of the mode decomposition (App.~\ref{app:modedecomposition}) and the computation of the scaling properties of semiclassical states in LQC (App.~\ref{app:CS}).